Modern European Style - Interior Design Inspiration

 • Modern European Style Interior Design - Discover Inspiring Ideas | Paintit.ai - 6

-Add pendant or floor lamps in bold, yet simple shapes.
-European-inspired lighting often merges form and function, using globe shades or brushed metal for visual interest.
-Place fixtures thoughtfully to highlight artwork or dining areas.
+Consider adding pendant and floor lamps in bold yet simple shapes.
+European-inspired lighting typically emphasizes form and function, employing elements like globe shades or brushed metals for added intrigue.
+Position them strategically to enhance key features like artwork or dining areas.

 • Modern European Style Interior Design - Discover Inspiring Ideas | Paintit.ai - 7